gradientmz/Red/README.md

 ## More

 Red will be **completely free.** In addition, it will also have **no ads at all,** and we will not collect or sell your data in any way.

 ## Features coming soon:
 - Journal notifications
-- Entry color icons
-- Video and image attachments
+- Image attachments
 - Written notes
-- Support google form
+- And more!

 © Xinyun (Mark) Zhou.
 All rights reserved.